-We have 3 tents (2 person style) that you could deploy wherever pleases you on the land (think night sky with zero light pollution and so many stars).
+We have a few tents (2 person style) that you could deploy wherever pleases you on the land (think night sky with zero light pollution and so many stars).

-We provide mattresses, pillows and sheets - the best is if you bring your sleeping bag - if not possible, we'll make it work
+We provide mattresses, pillows and sheets - the best is if you bring your sleeping bag.
+If that's not possible, we'll get creative and find a way to make it work.

-We have one outside solar shower with solar-powered hot water that offers privacy (think taking a nice hot shower in a field, surrounded by nature), and dry toilets (think throne with a vue).
+We have one outside solar shower with solar-powered hot water that offers privacy (think taking a nice hot shower in a field, surrounded by nature) for the summer months, an indoor shower (soon two!) for colder months, and dry/compost toilets (think throne with a vue).